nvpnathan/DU-Cloud-APIs/README.md

 This project demonstrates how to **digitize**, **classify**, **validate**, and **extract** documents using UiPath Document Understanding REST API's.

+# Disclaimer

+**IMPORTANT: This code is provided for reference and example purposes only.**

+Please note the following:

+1. **No Support:** This code is not officially supported.
+Use it at your own risk.

+2. **No Warranty:** The code is provided "as is", without warranty of any kind, express or implied.

+3. **No Liability:** The authors or copyright holders shall not be liable for any claim, damages, or other liability arising from the use of this code.

+4. **Reference Only:** This code is intended to serve as a reference or example.
+It may not be suitable for production environments without thorough review and testing.

+5. **No Updates:** This code may not be actively maintained or updated.
+It may become outdated or incompatible with future software versions.

+6. **Security:** No guarantees are made regarding the security of this code.
+A comprehensive security review is recommended before any use in sensitive applications.

+7. **Licensing:** Ensure you comply with any licensing requirements if you choose to use or modify this code.

+By using this code, you acknowledge and agree to these terms.

 ## Official Documentation

 UiPath Document Understanding offers standalone capabilities, allowing integration with external tools and systems through APIs.
 This release includes APIs for Discovery, Digitization, Classification, Extraction, and Validation.
 Please take a look at the [Official Documentation](https://docs.uipath.com/document-understanding/automation-cloud/latest/api-guide/example).